bugthesystem/FireSharp/README.md

 #   **Fire#** for Firebase

-.NET wrapper for the Firebase REST API.
+.NET & Xamarin wrapper for the Firebase REST API.

 Changes are sent to all subscribed clients automatically, so you can update your clients **in realtime from the backend**.